CodeLaboratory-Patrick/Flutter_ExpenseTracker/README.md

 ---
 ## ⭐️ Flutter Widgets: SnackBar, SnackBarAction, Duration, and ScaffoldMessenger

 Flutter offers various widgets that enable effective user interface (UI) feedback.
 This document will explore four key Flutter widgets: `SnackBar`, `SnackBarAction`, `Duration`, and `ScaffoldMessenger`.
-We will discuss their characteristics, usage, and best practices, complete with detailed examples.
+We will discuss their characteristics, usage and complete with detailed examples.

 ## 1. SnackBar
 ### Overview